oVirt/ovirt-site/source/feature/inclusterupgrade.html.md

 1. Enable upgrade mode + restart engine to take effect
 2. Set the new scheduling policy for the desired cluster (this allows mixing different major host OS versions
-3. C-D-A: Check for suspended VMs and fail if they exist.
+3. Check for suspended VMs and fail if they exist.
 4. Disable suspending VMs when using a specific migration policy.
 5. Move a host X to maintenance (If this is the 2nd+ host some VMs will move to el7 machines)
 6. If needed, pre-migrate VMs manually as a precaution